-A number of artefacts were observed overlying and surrounding an outcop of wadi calcrete in a wadi adjacent to a lava flow at around 40 m asl, 3 km from the current shoreline (Figure 2.22).
+A number of artefacts were observed overlying and surrounding a potential coral outcrop (or wadi calcrete) in a wadi adjacent to a lava flow at around 40m asl, 3km from the current shoreline (Figure 22).
 These consisted of Palaeolithic basalt flakes and cores, as well as a granite hammerstone.
-The calcrete was sampled for further analysis and dating potential.
+The coral/calcrete was sampled for further analysis and dating potential.